SanujiSilva/AyoraFoodShop/Shop/VERCEL_DEPLOYMENT.md

-# 🚀 Vercel Deployment Guide - Ayora Food Shop (Web Dashboard)
+# 🚀 Render (Backend) + Vercel (Frontend) Deployment Guide

 ## Overview
-This guide will help you deploy your full-stack MERN app to Vercel using the web dashboard - no CLI needed!
+Deploy your backend to Render and frontend to Vercel for a powerful, free hosting solution.

 ---